sweng-epfl/public/exercises/testing/adapt-the-code/ReadMe.md

   MyUser signIn();
 }

-class GoogleSignInAdapter : SignInService {
+class GoogleSignInAdapter implements SignInService {
   public MyUser signIn() {
     GoogleUser user = GoogleService.signIn();
     // ... convert 'user' to an object of class MyUser, and return it ...